-Advantage of performing It is usually recommended that rechecking be done in a blinded fashion, so that the laboratorian performing the retest does not know the original results.

-In the study described in Annex 10-A (and shown in Presentation 10, Slide 20), random blinded rechecking provided more accurate estimates of AFB microscopy results than on the non-randomly selected, non-blinded smears.
+Advantage of performing blind recheck

+It is usually recommended that rechecking be done in a blinded fashion, so that the laboratorian performing the retest does not know the original results.
+In the study carried out by Martinez et al.1, random blinded rechecking provided more accurate estimates of AFB microscopy results than on the nonrandomly selected, nonblinded smears.
 This resulted in improved diagnosis and monitoring of treatment response.

+On-site evaluation

-On-site evaluation A periodic visit by evaluators for on-site laboratory assessment is a type of EQA that has been used when other methods of EQA are not feasible or effective.
-Again, this method has most frequently been employed for assessment of sites performing AFB smears, and those performing HIV rapid testing.
+A periodic visit by evaluators for on-site laboratory assessment is a type of EQA that has been used when other methods of EQA are not feasible or effective.
+Again, this method has most frequently been employed for assessment of sites performing AFB smears and those performing HIV rapid testing.